 What does not work for on-premise?

-- Cost: Upfront costs for hardware, software, and maintenance can be significant.
+Permalink to “What does not work for on-premise?”- Cost: Upfront costs for hardware, software, and maintenance can be significant.
 Plus, you need in-house expertise to manage it.

 - Scalability: Scaling is challenging and requires considerable planning.
 You must anticipate growth and purchase hardware accordingly.

-- Availability and disaster Recovery: Achieving high availability and robust disaster recovery often requires complex and expensive configurations.
+- Availability and disaster recovery: Achieving high availability and robust disaster recovery often requires complex and expensive configurations.

 What works for cloud?

-- Scalability: Cloud services can scale instantly to meet demand.
+Permalink to “What works for cloud?”- Scalability: Cloud services can scale instantly to meet demand.
 You pay for what you use and can adjust resources as needed.

 - Cost savings: You don’t have to maintain hardware or a data center, reducing costs.
 The operational expense model can also aid in financial planning and management.